 The Children’s Services worker will repeat the admonishments and safety lecture when she visits within the requisite seventy two hours.
 By now you will believe the entire medical/social/legal system thinks you are incapable of learning from experience but somehow several repetitive admonishments and lectures will get you up to speed in your child protection duties.

 I used to teach getting home safely to the fifth graders at the local school adopted by the hospital as part of our community services outreach.
-I was never sure why they picked me for the job but I enjoyed it and the kids seemed to like my presentations.
-Fifth graders are usually ten years old and able to function independently if they get the right instruction and learn to use the right tools, that’s me, and follow the right rules until a parent gets there.
+I was never sure why they picked me for the job.
+Maybe someone found out I had worked my way through college as an after school and summer vacation playground director.
+I enjoyed it and the kids seemed to like my presentations.
+Fifth graders are usually ten years old and able to function independently if they get the right instruction and learn to use the right tools, that’s me, and follow the right rules, until a parent gets there.

 The rules were pretty simple.
 Don’t answer the door if you don’t know who it is.
 Don’t have friends over unless your parents know and approve of them.
 Have a neighbor your parents trust as a standby just in case.
 If I was teaching the class now I’d have to add in a safety lecture about cell phones and internet porn sites.

 In those days the kitchen was the most dangerous room in the house- gas, flames, boiling water, sharp objects, wet floors and all that.
 Now I’d guess the most dangerous room in the house is the one with the internet connection and no parents around.
 And while I’m still in the safety lecture mode, here’s an aside for you grown ups.
 You will age out of the kitchen dangers and move into the truly most dangerous room in the house for oldsters, the bathroom.